isomerpages/ogp/_products/paysg.md

 Developed to enable digital payments for COVID-19 swab tests and Stay-Home Notices for incoming travellers to Singapore.

-#### Approach
+#### Solution

 * Users will receive a personalised payment link sent to their email.
 They will then go to a personalised payment page that includes some details submitted at point of entry application.
-Upon checkout, they will receive a personalised invoice/receipt with details that they can show government officers to prove that they have paid.
+Upon checkout, they will receive a personalised invoice/receipt with details that they can show government officers to prove that they have paid
-* There are various channels through which links can be generated - users filling forms on FormSG directly, government officers filling in a FormSG form, or a script that generates links to be sent in bulk.
+* There are various channels through which links can be generated - users filling forms on FormSG directly, government officers filling in a FormSG form, or a script that generates links to be sent in bulk
-* PaySG uses FormSG’s webhook feature, Stripe for payment processing, and Postmark for transactional email templates and sending.
+* PaySG uses FormSG’s webhook feature, Stripe for payment processing, and Postmark for transactional email templates and sending

 #### Impact